InceptionNeXt: When Inception Meets ConvNeXt: Related work

 \subsection{Transformer \vs CNN}

-Transformer \cite{transformer} was introduced in 2017 for NLP tasks.
-Compared with LSTM, Transformer can not only train in parallel but also achieve better performance.
+Transformer \cite{transformer} was introduced in 2017 for NLP tasks because of its parallel training and also better performance than LSTM.
 Then many famous NLP models are built on Transformer, including GPT series \cite{gpt1, gpt2, gpt3, ouyang2022training}, BERT \cite{bert}, T5 \cite{raffel2020exploring}, and OPT \cite{zhang2022opt}.
 For the application of the Transformer in vision tasks, Vision Transformer (ViT) is definitely the seminal work, showing that Transformer can achieve impressive performance after large-scale supervised training.
-Follow-up works \cite{deit, t2t, pvt, pvtv2, tnt} like Swin \cite{swin} continually improve model performance, achieving new state-of-the-art on various vision tasks.
+Follow-up works \cite{deit, t2t, pvt, tnt, pvtv2, ren2022shunted, ren2023sg} like Swin \cite{swin} continually improve model performance, achieving new state-of-the-art on various vision tasks.
 These results seem to tell us ``Attention is all you need" \cite{transformer}.

 But it is not that simple.
 ViT variants like DeiT usually adopt modern training procedures including various advanced techniques of data augmentation \cite{randaugment, autoaugment, mixup, cutmix, random_erasing}, regularization \cite{inception_v3, stochastic_depth} and optimizers \cite{adam, adamw}.
 Wightman \etal find that with similar training procedures, the performance of ResNet can be largely improved.
 Besides, Yu \etal \cite{metaformer} argue that the general architecture instead of attention plays a key role in model performance.
 Han \etal \cite{han2021connection} find by replacing attention in Swin with regular or dynamic depthwise convolution, the model can also obtain comparable performance.
 ConvNeXt \cite{convnext}, a remarkable work, modernizes ResNet into an advanced version with some designs from ViTs, and the resulting models consistently outperform Swin \cite{swin}.
 Other works like RepLKNet \cite{replknet}, VAN \cite{van}, FocalNets \cite{focalnet}, HorNet \cite{rao2022hornet}, SLKNet \cite{more_convnets}, ConvFormer \cite{metaformer_baselines}, Conv2Former \cite{hou2022conv2former}, and InternImage \cite{internimage} constantly improve performance of CNNs.
 Despite the high performance obtained, these models neglect efficiency, exhibiting lower speed than ConvNeXt.
 Actually, ConvNeXt is also not an efficient model compared with ResNet.
 We argue that CNN models should keep the original advantage of efficiency.
 Thus, in this paper, we aim to improve the model efficiency of CNNs while maintaining high performance.